arminwasicek/sumonotebooksdocs/source/index.rst

 Clustering Example
 ------------------

-This example is about leveraing the python interpreter to perform a basic clustering operation on metrics data.
+This example is about leveraging the python interpreter to perform a basic clustering operation on metrics data.
 As usual, `%spark.sumo` leads in a Sumo query.
 This time a metrics query is submitted.
 Metrics queries can be specified by selecting _Metrics_ via the drop down menu.

 .. image:: images/9_metrics.png
     :width: 600px